Taxation Administration Act 1997

 What can VCAT order?

-On referral VCAT may confirm, reduce, increase or vary the assessment or decision.
-If the taxpayer does not appear before the Tribunal, the Tribunal is bound to confirm the assessment.
-If good cause is shown for not appearing and application is made within the prescribed time, the Tribunal may reopen and review the matter.
+If you don't appear before VCAT, we are bound to confirm the assessment.
+If good cause is shown for not appearing and you apply within the prescribed time, VCAT may reopen and review the matter.

 Can costs be awarded against me?

-No, in taxation matters, no costs can be awarded in the proceeding.
-However, as a result of amendments made to the Victorian Civil and Administrative Tribunal Act 1998, VCAT has discretion to order a party to reimburse the application fee paid by the other party.
+No. In taxation matters costs can't be awarded in the case.
+However, as a result of amendments made to the Victorian Civil and Administrative Tribunal Act 1998, VCAT can order a party to reimburse the application fee paid by the other party.

 Is tax payable pending review?

-Yes, but a request may be made by the taxpayer for the matter to be referred under section 106(1) of the Taxation Administration Act 1997 even if the tax has not been paid.
+Yes, but you may request the matter be referred to VCAT even if the tax hasn't been paid.

 Am I bound by the grounds of objection?

-Subject to an order of the Tribunal, the taxpayer’s case is limited to the grounds of the objection and the Commissioner’s case is limited to the grounds on which the objection was disallowed.
-See section 109 of the Taxation Administration Act 1997
+Your case will be limited to the grounds of the objection, and the Commissioner’s case will be limited to the grounds on which the objection was disallowed, unless VCAT orders otherwise.

 Who has the onus of proof on review?